-This handler is part of the light-rest-4j which is built on top of light-4j but focused on RESTful API only.
-Also, it only works with the OpenAPI 3.0 specification.
+This handler is part of light-rest-4j which is built on top of light-4j but is focused on RESTful API only.
+It only works with the OpenAPI 3.0 specification.

-openapi-security - Verify scopes in the JWT token against the scopes defined in OpenAPI specification if scope verification is true.
+openapi-security - Verifies scopes in the JWT token against the scopes defined in OpenAPI specification if scope verification is true.

-openapi-validator - Validate request and response based on the definition in the OpenAPI specification for the path and method.
+openapi-validator - Validates request and response based on the definition in the OpenAPI specification for the path and method.

 As you have noticed, both components need to have the OpenAPI operation available based on the current request path and method combination.